djbieber/stratifyd-user-guide/docs/source/advancedoptions.rst

 Stopwords
 ~~~~~~~~~

-Signals provides an out-of-the-box list of stopwords that include the main commonly used non-informative words such as: "the", "an", "I", etc.
+Stratifyd provides an out-of-the-box list of stopwords that include the main commonly used non-informative words such as: "the", "an", "I", etc.

 You can create additional lists that can be applied as needed to cut through noise in your textual data on a per-data-source basis.

-Typically a brand new data-source is run with the default stopword list, noisy signals can be easily identified in the dashboard and our in-dashboard editor (below) allows you to select N-Grams, topics, contributors, or other features to suppress.
+Typically a brand new data-source is run with the default stopword list, noisy Stratifyd can be easily identified in the dashboard and our in-dashboard editor (below) allows you to select N-Grams, topics, contributors, or other features to suppress.

 .. image:: stopwordeditor.gif